 - 3/4 cup whole milk

 And there you have it.
-Cherry Blueberry Slump, a great summer alternative to cobbler since you don’t need to turn on your oven.
+This slump, or any slump really, is a great summer alternative to cobbler since you don’t need to turn on your oven.
 Enjoy!

 Thanks for spending some time with me today.
 Take care, and have a lovely day.